pantheon-systems/documentation/source/content/migrate-manual.md

 If you are using Multisite, perform the following additional tasks:
 1. Copy the base site to a new directory.
-1. Delete all sites/*, with the exception of
+1. Delete all sites, with the exception of"
    - `sites/{sitename}`: the site they are trying to migrate
    - `sites/all`: contains all modules and themes.
 1. Rename `sites/{sitename}`  to `sites/default`.